The Grandissimes: A Story of Creole Life: Plot

-Honoré Grandissime, head of the French Creole family, takes in Joseph Frowenfeld, whose family has died of yellow fever.
-He describes the New Orleans caste system, which had three racial groups, to Frowenfeld, an abolitionist.
-His desire to end slavery would destroy the labor base of the plantations, which revenues supported city life.
+In 1803 New Orleans, the white Honoré Grandissime, head of the French Creole family, befriends newcomer Joseph Frowenfeld, whose family has died of yellow fever.
+Grandissime describes to Frowenfeld the New Orleans caste system, which has three racial groups.
+Frowenfeld's desire to end slavery would destroy the labor base of the plantations, revenues from which support city life.
 Frowenfeld and Grandissime's uncle Agricola Fusilier, soon get into a dispute.
 Fusilier seeks to preserve the Grandissime way of life, which means continuing slavery.